Seminar/Webinar Session Date:

 How much does the Seminar/Webinar cost?

-This is if you will join us in-person at Eolian Hall or join us via Zoom Webinar.
+This is if you will join us in person at Eolian Hall or join us via Zoom Webinar.

 Upon registration, payment will be requested.